joshlong/cloud-native-workshop/README.md

 - Observe that this is specified in the config server for us in the `reservation-client` module: `spring.cloud.stream.bindings.input=reservations`. `input` is arbitrary and refers to the (arbitrary) channel of the same name described and referenced from the `Sink.class` definition.

-## Logging & distributed tracing with ELK and Zipkin
+## Distributed Tracing with Zipkin

+> Distributed tracing lets us trace the path of a request from one service to another.
+It's very useful in understanding where a failure is occuring in a complex chain of calls.

 - run `./bin/zipkin.sh`
 - add `org.springframework.cloud`:`spring-cloud-starter-zipkin` to both the `reservation-service` and the `reservation-client`
 - configure a `@Bean` of type `AlwaysSampler` for both the `reservation-service` and `reservation-client`.
 - observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://$DOCKER_HOST:8080` by drilling down to the service of choice.
 You can further drill down to see the headers and nature of the exchange between endpoints.

+## Log Aggregation and Analysis with ELK
 - run `./bin/elk.sh`
 - add `net.logstash.logback`:`logstash-logback-encoder`:`4.2` to the `reservation-service` and `reservation-client`
 - add `logback.xml` to each project's `resources` directory. it should be configured to point to the value of `$DOCKER_HOST` or some DNS entry